DarkSharpness/Notes/algo/CS3950/HW3.md

 # T1

+## Some Warnings!

+**ATTENTION!**

+**ATTENTION!**

+**ATTENTION!**

+I misunderstood the meaning of CHATGPT.
+Thanks to Yuhao Zhang, I fixed my understanding.
+So you may just ignore the ABOUT CHATGPT section below and just see my solution.

+I will prove later that my solution is the same as CHATGPT in some way.

 ## About CHATGPT

 First, I'm sorry to say that CHATGPT is BS-ing.
 The counter example comes as follows: